 Summer D. Dalessandro is the Managing Partner of Lozano Smith's San Diego office.
-Ms. Dalessandro began her legal career as an Associate with the firm in 2005.
-She is a noted special education attorney, representing K-12 school districts throughout the state in due process hearings, federal court appeals, mediations, IEPs and the manifestation determination review process.
-In addition to special education matters, her practice encompasses the full spectrum of student-related, charter school, and board governance issues that school districts face.
+Ms. Dalessandro began her legal career with the firm in 2005.
+She is a noted education law attorney, representing K-12 school districts throughout the state in administrative hearings, federal court appeals, mediations, and the special education IEP process.
+In addition to special education matters, her practice encompasses the full spectrum of student-related, charter school, labor and employment, and board governance issues that school districts face.

 Prior to joining the firm in 2005, Ms. Dalessandro served as a law clerk for Judge Robert E. May in the Superior Court of California, County of San Diego.

-Ms. Dalessandro is a skilled trainer, lending her knowledge of special education issues to the firm's popular Special Education Legal Consortium (SELC), which is presented in multiple California locations each year.
-She has also presented before the California Council of School Attorneys (CCSA), Association of California School Administrators (ACSA), California Association of School Business Officials (CASBO) and California Association of Supervisors of Child Welfare and Attendance (CASCWA), among others.
+Ms. Dalessandro is a skilled trainer, lending her knowledge of educational issues to presentations in many areas of education law, including all aspects of student discipline, special education, investigations, and the Brown Act.
+She has presented before the California Council of School Attorneys (CCSA), Association of California School Administrators (ACSA), California Association of School Business Officials (CASBO) and California Association of Supervisors of Child Welfare and Attendance (CASCWA), among many others.

 Ms. Dalessandro is admitted to practice before the Ninth Circuit Court of Appeals and the Southern, Central, and Northern Districts of California.